 - Present at the NCTE Annual Convention during the Charlotte Huck session(s)

-- Attend the Books for Children Luncheon during the NCTE Annual Convention when the Charlotte Huck Award winner and honor books are announced
+- Attend the Children's Book Awards Luncheon during the NCTE Annual Convention when the Charlotte Huck Award winner and honor books are recognized and announced

 - Write book annotations for Language Arts and submit by deadline established by Chair